jebeck/blog.janabeck.com/src/pages/Firebase-auth-via-custom-React-hook/index.md

 ### sketching the custom Firebase auth hook

 So that’s the e-mail and password inputs taken care of.
-We can pass the `email` and `password` values to a custom hook that contains all the Firebase-specific code.
+We can pass `email.value` and `password.value` to a custom hook that contains all the Firebase-specific code.

 Authentication for a Firebase app is a little different than standard auth via an HTTP `POST` that returns a `user` object in the response.
 Instead, you use a `signInWithEmailAndPassword` method from the Firebase client library, passing in the `email` and `password` credentials.
-Error handling—via `catch`—after that call is expected, but you don’t get a response containing the logged-in user’s info.
-Instead, you set up an observer that listens for auth state changes, and on such an event (such as shortly after a successful `signInWithEmailAndPassword` call) you get the `user` via a callback.
+Error handling—via `catch`—after that call is expected, but you don’t get a response containing the logged-in user’s info on the happy path.
+Instead, you set up an observer that listens for auth state changes, and on such an event (such as shortly after a successful `signInWithEmailAndPassword` call), _then_ you get the `user` via a callback.
 Here’s the whole flow:

 ```jsx
 firebase